mattiascibien/godot-1/README.md

 # Minimal Godot Engine Docker image

 This image is based on the slim version of the Debian jessie image.
-It provides the official Linux server 64-bit 2.1.2-stable build of Godot Engine along with the official templates.
+It provides the official Linux server builds of Godot Engine along with the official templates of versions (with more to come):
+ * 2.1.3
+ * 2.1.4

 The primary application is for automating Godot Engine builds.